tamuctf/ctfd-portable-challenges-plugin/README.md

 docker-compose up
 ```

-Now you can edit the source code, and the changed will be reflected in the container.
+Now you can edit the source code, and the changes will be reflected in the container.
 Have you found a bug?
 It should be easy to fix it and to submit a pull request!